ecoevo-social/docs.ecoevo.social/README.md

 # ecoevo.social-docs

-Things to know about ecoevo.social
+Rules to respect, etiquette and general things to know about this server or Mastodon in general.